Vadiraj-Puranik/Terraform/README.md

 # Terraform
-Repository about various AWS Architectures implemented via Terraform Automation
+Repository about various AWS Architectures implemented with Terraform Implementations.